 Mixed-breed cats can possess any color or pattern seen in purebred cats, or they may show a combination of colors and patterns.
 They can have short or long hair and be small or large.
 If variety is the spice of life, as the old adage says, then mixed-breed cats certainly make pet owners' lives more interesting and fulfilling!

 Diet and Nutrition

-Cats are naturally carnivores and require taurine in their diet.
-A wet food diet is often considered best, but you can leave out dry food for your cat to snack on as well.
+Cats are naturally carnivores and require a sufficient amount of the amino acid taurine in their diets.
+A wet food diet is often considered best to provide nutrition and hydration, but you can leave out dry food for your cat to snack on as well.
 Provide fresh, clean water for your cat at all times.